Solo-Her0/Chat-App/README.md

    - Complete chat history is preserved and loaded for new users
    - Real-time username conflict detection and error handling
    - "Load More" button to fetch older messages in batches of 50
-   - "Clear History" button with confirmation dialog to prevent accidental deletion
-   - All connected users are notified when history is cleared
+   - "Clear History" (Global) and "Clear Group" (Private Group) actions, each scoped to their own chat
+   - Global history clear is emitted as a global-only event; group history clear is emitted to that group's room
+   - Server logs when groups are created, joined, left, cleared, and deleted

 ## Dependencies